ixchelgzlzr/solanaceae_repo/README.md

 ## Phylogenetic analyses
 All the phylogenetic analyses are set up to be run from the root of this directory calling RevBayes from the command line, e.g. `rb path/to/analysis/header.rev`.
 We will indicate below the command to run each analysis.
 The code is written in a modular way, check the `modules/` folder to see all the different variants of each model component and these different model components are called by template files.
 If you want to replicate our analyses in your own computer, all you have to do is to modify the `header` files.
-In these, you can specify the directories, and name variants of your output path.
+In these, you can specify the director for your output path by specifying `output_dir` and `output_extra`.

 ```
+# Folder structure

 |--headers          # contains the headers to run the analyses
     |--MCMC             # phylogenetic inference
     |--SummaryTrees     # summary trees if needed